predis/predis/README.md

 ### Multiple and customizable connection backends ###

 Predis can optionally use different connection backends to connect to Redis.
-One of them leverages the [phpiredis](http://github.com/seppo0010/phpiredis) C extension resulting in a major speed bump especially when dealing with long multibulk replies (the `socket` extension is also required):
+One of them leverages the [phpiredis](http://github.com/nrk/phpiredis) C-based extension resulting in a major speed bump especially when dealing with long multibulk replies (the `socket` extension is also required):

 ``` php